istio/istio.io/content/docs/concepts/security/index.md

     methods: ["*"]
 {{< /text >}}

-Here is another role “products-viewer”, which has read (“GET” and “HEAD”) access to the service “products.default.svc.cluster.local” in the
+Here is another role "products-viewer”, which has read ("GET” and "HEAD”) access to the service "products.default.svc.cluster.local” in the
-“default” namespace.
+"default” namespace.

 {{< text yaml >}}
 apiVersion: "rbac.istio.io/v1alpha1"